PaddlePaddle/Paddle/doc/survey/dynamic_graph.md

-# Differentiable Programming through Dynamic Graph
+# Automatical Differentiation with the Tape

-The implemtation of backward lies at the heart of differentiable programming.
-As the dynamic graph approach gains its popularity in the past a few years, this doc surveys the backward implementations from four major dynamic graph ML frameworks: Autograd, Chainer, Pytorch and Dynet.
+The implementation of automatical differentiation (AD) lies at the heart of differentiable programming.
+As the dynamic graph approach gains its popularity in the past a few years, this doc surveys the backward implementations of two ML frameworks: Pytorch and Dynet.

 Outline
 1. The implementation overview